Impact Wrestling TV preview: The lineup for tonight's show, Impact in 60, BTI match - Pro Wrestling Dot Net

 Impact Wrestling is advertising the following matches and events for tonight’s television show.

 Powell’s POV: Impact Wrestling airs Thursdays on AXS TV at 7CT/8ET with a replay at 10CT/11ET.
-The Before The Impact show streams on Impact Plus at 6:15CT/7:15ET and has Champagne Singh vs. Russ Jones.
-The Impact In 60 show airs Friday morning at 1CT/2ET and features Kip James (a/k/a Billy Gunn).
+The Before The Impact show streams on Impact Plus at 6:15CT/7:15ET and has Drilla Maloney vs. Kushida.
+The Impact In 60 show airs Friday morning at 1CT/2ET and features some of Impact’s best matches as the show approaches its 1000th episode.
 John Moore’s weekly Impact Wrestling television reviews are available on Fridays along with my Impact Hit List and exclusive audio reviews for Dot Net Members (including our Patreon patrons).

 Be the first to comment